-The shape for this comment has three yellow adjustment handles.
+The shape for this comment has 3 yellow adjustment handles.
+You may not be able to see the one at the top since this shape bumps up against the top of the spreadsheet.
 A shape may have no adjustment handles at all or just 1 or 2.

 The handle on the top edge of the shape controls the length of the arrow.
 A handle on the arrow itself controls the thickness of the shaft of the arrow.
 On the left edge of the shape, a handle controls the size of the arrow head.
 You will change the size of the arrow to make it less bulky.

 Your shape may have different height and width than what the illustration shows.

 A comment will normally move when you move the cell to which it is attached.
 But what if you want to move the comment but not the cell contents?
 It takes an extra step or two.

 You will move your comment in cell G1 to cell A1 without overwriting that cell's contents.
 It's a three step process - copy, paste special to new cell, delete old comment.

 Unexpectedly, you cannot select a comment and cut or copy and

 then paste.
 The Cut and Copy commands are grayed out when a comment is

 Your comment is pasted, but only the comment - not the cell's contents or formatting.
 Since Excel is currently set to always show comments, you can see both copies.
 Weird looking, isn't it?